PinkDiamond1/docs-24/docs/starlark/reference.md

 )
 ```

-Note that the `remove_service` instruction takes one argument `service_id`, you don't have to name the .
+Note that the `remove_service` instruction takes one argument `service_id`, you don't have to name it.
 The arguments have been named
 in the example for clarity.

 ### exec